aliamerj/ravly/README.md

 Ravly is a lightweight developer tool for discovering devices and securely transferring files over a local/private network without requiring internet or third-party services.
 Inspired by tools like AirDrop, Ravly is designed to be cross-platform, terminal-native, and developer-friendly.

-⚠️ **Note**: Ravly is in active development.
+⚠️ **Note**: Ravly is just prototype.
 The interface and features are not yet stable, and many capabilities are still in progress.

 ---